-Raw materials procurement Filter production Integration into customer products Market, end user Head Office, Administration Of the raw materials that go into filter products, 60% are derived from aluminum, steel, and petroleum The Saga Plant in Japan and the Cebu Plant in the Philippines comprise our main production bases Construction machinery filters Air filters Construction machinery Industrial, construction Healthcare masks Corporate management Business management

-Risk of increased costs from t and products due to carbon ta Opportunity to expand sales of NanoWHELP®, featuring long service life and low pressure loss Opportunity for increased demand due to tightening of regulations in emerging countries Opportunity for financing through Sustainable FITs, etc. To be maximize in a world aimi for 1.5°C in a world aiming - Risk of increase in raw material prices due to carbon taxes, etc. Risk of increase in costs for developing filter media using non- petroleum-derived raw materials Opportunity to gain first- mover advantage through early development of technologies for long-life filters, etc. Risk of decline in sales of products lacking environmental friendliness due to stricter trade conditions imposed by customers To be maximized in a world of 4°C or - more Risk of a reduction in operations from supply chain disruptions due to major typhoons, etc. Risk of increased cost of responding to worsening work environments due to heat waves and rising atmospheric temperatures Opportunity to expand mask business sales due to increase in infectious diseases Risk of rising sea levels impacting business sites Risk Opportunit
+, ,, ,, Raw materials procurement Filter production Integration into customer products Market, end user Head Office, Administration Of the raw materials that go into filter products, 60% are derived from aluminum, steel, and petroleum The Saga Plant in Japan and the Cebu Plant in the Philippines comprise our main production bases Construction machinery filters Air filters Construction machinery Industrial, construction Healthcare masks Corporate management Business management To be maximized - Risk of increased costs from t and products due to carbon ta Opportunity to expand sales of NanoWHELP®, featuring long service life and low pressure loss Opportunity for increased demand due to tightening of regulations in emerging countries Opportunity for financing through Sustainable FITs, etc. To be maximized in a world aiming - for 1.5°C Risk of increase in costs for developing filter media using non- petroleum-derived raw materials Opportunity to gain first- mover advantage through early development of technologies for long-life filters, etc. Risk of decline in sales of products lacking environmental friendliness due to stricter trade conditions imposed by customers To be maximized in a world of 4°C or - more Risk of a reduction in operations from supply chain disruptions due to major typhoons, etc. Risk of increased cost of responding to worsening work environments due to heat waves and rising atmospheric temperatures Opportunity to expand mask business sales due to increase in infectious diseases Risk of rising sea levels impacting business sites 🔲 Risk 📃 Opportunity